BrightChamps Logo

 Professor Greenline Explaining Math Concepts

 Real numbers include natural numbers, whole numbers, as well as rational and irrational numbers.
 On a straight number line, each integer is placed at equal intervals.
 The number line extends infinitely in both directions.
-To organize and compare numbers, we can use a number line.
+We can organize and compare numbers using a number line.
 In this article, we will learn about the representation of real numbers on the number line in detail.

 Representation of Real Numbers on Number Line for US Students